aeternity/protocol/AENS.md

 in order to level the playing field as to who is able to actually register names.

-Since we don't have an auction protocol just yet, we could hold auctions on Ethereum to establish an initial allocation of names, just like our ERC-20 token.
+Since we don't have an auction protocol at launch, we could hold auctions on Ethereum to establish an initial allocation of names, just like our ERC-20 token.